Task 04: Use variables

 Learn about variable types

 By default, you can only use a variable’s value in the topic where the variable is created.
-However, if you want the copilot to reference the same value across other topics, you can choose to make it a global variable (you might know this concept from other applications).
-Basically, when the conversation moves to a different topic, the copilot can remember and use variable values that have been filled in from previous topics in the conversation.
-In Microsoft Copilot Studio, you can set up variables by using Power Fx formulas and functions and outside of a Question node by using the Set a Variable value node.
+However, if you want the agent to reference the same value across other topics, you can choose to make it a global variable (you might know this concept from other applications).
+Basically, when the conversation moves to a different topic, the agent can remember and use variable values that have been filled in from previous topics in the conversation.
+In Microsoft Copilot Studio, you can set up variables by using Power Fx formulas and functions, outside of a Question node, by using the Set a Variable Value node.

 Different types of variables in Microsoft Copilot Studio include: